ElNeoX-dev/UBER-IF/Files/Report.md

 Also, our restoring of tours is not optimized at all.
 It doesn't display the previous tours as we would have liked.

+What we could have done also is display departure and arrival time for each delivery.

+What's more, by working more on the algorithms, we could have increased the number of delivery by courier.
+For now, a courier can only deliver 15 points at a time.

+Lastly, we could have improved the algorithms even more so that it would compute the delivery tours for all couriers, and not only consider a courier one by one.

 ## 12. Glossary

 - **_Application_**: The software system designed for optimizing delivery tours in cities using bicycles.